Whistleblower Woodford to tackle Olympus in court

 His Spanish wife Nuncy teaches locally in Southend and his two children attended nearby schools.

-If the case is thrown out on jurisdiction grounds, Woodford has said he plans a defamation suit in the High Court.
+If the case is thrown out on jurisdiction grounds Woodford has said he plans a defamation suit in the High Court.
+(Editing by Mark Potter)